alexandre-providentcrm/sugarcrm_packager/readme.md

 ## Tasks
 * create a list of commit than the user just pick which one he wants
-* Delete the temp folder after to generate
-* Delete the list_of_changes.txt
 * Create Unit Tests
 * Improve da validations (Folder, commits..)